Generic Name and Formulations:

 Transplant recipients who are Epstein-Barr virus (EBV) seronegative or with unknown EBV serostatus.

 Liver transplant patients: not recommended.
 Increased risk of post-transplant lymphoproliferative disorder (PTLD) or progressive multifocal leukoencephalopathy (PML); monitor for new or worsening neurological, cognitive, or behavioral signs/symptoms.
 Increased risk of other malignancies (eg, skin); limit sun and UV exposure.
 Increased risk of bacterial, viral (eg, CMV, herpes), fungal, protozoal, and opportunistic infections.
 Evaluate and treat latent TB infection prior to initiating therapy.
 Prophylaxis for CMV or pneumocystis after transplantation.
 Monitor for polyoma virus nephropathy (PVAN).
 Acute rejection and graft loss with corticosteroid minimization: utilization should be consistent with clinical trial experience (see full labeling).
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

 Concomitant live vaccines: not recommended.
 Concomitant mycophenolate mofetil: may possibly affect mycophenolic acid exposure after crossover to/from cyclosporine.
+Concomitant anti-thymocyte globulin (at the same or nearly the same time): risk for venous thrombosis of the renal allograft; separate doses by a 12hr interval.

 Selective T-cell costimulation blocker.